 I know it seems obvious, but in fact, it's more important than you may realize.
 If you've never done a boudoir session you probably have no idea how much bending and twisting and arching and flexing you will do.
-The garments you try on in the dressing room of the lingerie shop look great while you stand, posing seductively in front of the mirror, but it's a whole different experience when you have to lie down and move around in it.
+The garments you try on in the dressing room of the lingerie shop look great while you stand, posing seductively in front of the mirror, but it's a whole different experience when you have to lie down, prop yourself up in odd positions, and move around in it.
 You want to have a beautiful and natural expression on your face in your images--not one of pain and mutilation.
 (Unless, that's your thing!)
-Doing a boudoir photo shoot is a lot of work so make sure your clothing is flexible, comfortable, roomy where it needs to be, and makes it easy to glide into those sexy poses.
+Doing a boudoir photo shoot is a lot of work, so make sure your clothing is flexible, comfortable, roomy where it needs to be, and makes it easy to glide into those alluring poses.

 3 - No Day-Glo Colors

 Color is certainly okay in your outfits but the brightness of the fluorescent shades is distracting.
 The color of your bra should not be the focus of your photograph.
 This goes for your mani-pedi as well.
 Traffic Cone Orange is not good!
 Try to pick the regular color tones--even if they are vivid.

 You have a limited amount of time for your session.
 You don't want to spend 10 minutes getting in and out of each outfit.
 Pretend you're a supermodel at Fashion Week.
 Once you get off the runway you need to get out of the last outfit and into the next as fast as humanly possible before the music changes.
 Find great looks that take a couple of minutes to switch.
 You can always make final adjustments when you're back on set!